dagargo/elektroid/README.md

 * `ul` or `upload`
 * `dl` or `download`

 Keep in mind that not every filesystem implements all the commands.
-For instance, samples can not be swapped.
+For instance, Elektron samples can not be swapped.

-Provided paths must always be prepended with the device id and a colon (':') e.g., `0:/incoming`.
+Provided paths must always be prepended with the device id and a colon (e.g., `0:/incoming`).
+In the slot mode filesystems, (these are the most typically used in most devices), items are addressed by number and destination paths take the form `path:name` (e.g., `0:/0:bass`) when uploading.

 ### Device commands